-This sizable residence of 2000 m² is situated on a beautiful piece of land on the periphery of Lusaka, Zambia.
+This sizeable residence of approximately 1720 m² is situated on a beautiful rural site on the periphery of Lusaka, Zambia.

-Lusaka Residence makes quite an impression as the client brief requested a building that was circular in plan.
-Executing a circular building correctly is a challenge in itself and made more difficult by the size of the programme.
+Executing a circular building correctly is a challenge in itself, and made more difficult by the size of the programme.

-Sculptures by Richard Serra served as inspiration and concept for the architect.
-This is portrayed by curved slanting walls and the use of weathering steel as the main material for the exterior of the building, all of which form part of the overall design language creating exciting and wonderful internal spaces.
+Sculptures by Richard Serra served as inspiration and concept for the architects.
+This is portrayed by curved slanting walls and the use of weathering steel as the main material for the exterior of the building, all of which form part of the overall design language, creating exciting and wonderful internal spaces.

 Mimicking the curvatures of the building on the interior is a large sculpted spiral staircase, surrounded on either side by curved glass windows that allow for an excellent view of the beautiful setting.